-\ Actual wiring of GFCI will vary by manufacturer of GFCI.
-The GFCI shown is a Square D. Improper wiring of GFCI may result in permanent damage to spa system box.
-Repair I replacement of spa system box is not covered under warranty when damage results from improper wiring.
+Actual wiring of GFCI will vary by manufacturer of GFCI.
+The GFCI shown is a Square D. Improper wiring of GFCI may result in permanent damage to spa control pack.
+Repair / replacement of spa system box is not covered under warranty when damage results from improper wiring.
+Actual wire attachment points on the Spa Control Pack may vary.
+Always refer to the wiring diagram inside the Spa Control Pack for proper power connection.